oToToT/PRNGP/README.md

 ## mt19937 (C++, Python, PHP)

 If we have 624 output of mt19937, we could recover the whole state of mt19937.
 Also, if we have 0, 1, 397 -th output of mt19937, we could predict the 624-th output of mt19937.
 For PHP, if we have 0, 397 -th output of mt19937, we could recover the whole state of mt19937.
 See [this post](https://www.ambionics.io/blog/php-mt-rand-prediction).

+A predictor could be found in `mt19937_64/predictor.py`

 ## mt19937_64 (C++)

 Just like mt19937, but we only need 312 output of mt19937_64 to recover the whole state of mt19937_64.
 Also, if we have 0, 1, 156 -th output of mt19937_64, we could predict the 312-th output of mt19937_64.

 A predictor could be found in `mt19937_64/predictor.py`